GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

         I have implemented a form to upload pictures, a display of all the users post appears when the page loads.
 And I have implemented the API call to my backend to get the form working.
 Logic for the post request is not handled directly in pug but I can now create pages using no HTML code which is great.

         Challenges I face are patching post and deleting post.
 I will need to implement a system of IDing post so specific post can be deleted even if content is similar.
 I could try creating a schema to go inside of the users profiles or seperatly store post and link them to the users account.
 I have not found what the best practice will be.
 After I will implement other users interaction with post, adding like and favorite features as well.

+    3/24-25/2020

+        I have now impelemented deleting post individually and all together.
+I created added some small features such as a message to make a first post in a user has no post.

+        I had to create two routes in order to delete post.
+I also moddified my post creation to include a id generator to distiguish post when requesting from the frontend.
+There is no check in place to avoid duplicate post ids but the likely hood of a duplicate post is over 1 in one google!

+        I will be working on updating captions from the profile page.
+I also I will be implementing the ability to delete JWT on database to either log out of the current device or all devices.
+My backend for that feature is already working I just need to connect some buttons to make the request via fetch api

+        Lastly I updated a bunch of css to make the profilepage more responsive and fun/interesting to interact with.
+This was all done with :hover in CSS

 TODO: